 An Interview with a Goddess

-Karina Allrich created the Gluten-Free Goddess cookbook; a polished, professional-quality book she’s using to help promote a seriously delicious gluten-free lifestyle (and make sales).
+Karina Allrich created the Gluten-Free Goddess cookbook; a polished, professional-quality recipe book she’s using to help promote a seriously delicious gluten-free lifestyle (and make sales).
 We took a moment to speak to Karina about her process (and learned she has more ebooks on the way—yum).

 1. Can you share a little bit of your background story?